rlin2k1/bigtable-postgres-blog-server/README.md

 - ./src/request_dispatcher.cc
 - ./include/request_dispatcher.h
     - The two above files define and implement our request handler dispatcher.
-You will need to change these files to register your new handler based on the client uri from the request
+You will need to change these files to register your new handler based on the client uri from the request.
+The .cc file has a template/instructions to help get you started.
 - ./CMakeLists.txt
     - You will need to add your new files into this file as libraries so that the server actually picks them up when it's building.
+- (probably) ./src/status_request_handler.cc
+    - If you want the requests to show up in the status report, you will need to add support to this handler for it.
 - (probably) ./tests/integration_test.sh
-    - We found it better and easier to test the more complicated handlers using integration tests instead of
+    - We found it better and easier to test the more complicated handlers using integration tests instead of unit tests.
 - (maybe) ./config
+    - This is our config file that we use for deployment onto gcloud, so when you finish your code, if it was necessary to add a path to the config file, then you will need to update this file with the final version of the config statement
 - (maybe) ./src/NginxConfigParser.cc
+    - We get most of the information we need from the config file in the parser, and then transfer that information over to the
-- (maybe) ./include/config_parser.cc
+- (maybe) ./include/config_parser.h
 - plus any files that you add for your handler

 Note that the header (.h) files go in the ./include directory, the source files go in the ./src directory, and the test files go in the ./tests directory.